plurid/joiner/packages/joiner/README.md

 ## Install

 It is recommended that `joiner` is installed globally.
-To install, run the command
+To install, [NodeJS](https://nodejs.org/en/) is presumed to be already on the system, run the command

 ```
 npm install -g @plurid/joiner